Editor's note: This article was originally published January 19, 2018; it was updated September 13, 2018 to reflect the latest information.

 Who's been most affected by the destruction?

 The storm disproportionately affected Puerto Rico’s poorest residents, who have fewer resources on hand to help them recover and rebuild.
-Many of these people live in more rural communities and the hard-to-reach areas of the mountains and can expect to be the last to regain access to water or see their electricity restored.
+Many of these people live in more rural communities and the hard-to-reach areas of the mountains and were the last to regain access to water or see their electricity restored.

 Mercy Corps is focused on providing assistance to these vulnerable and underserved populations, who are most likely to be missed in broader relief efforts.
 This includes the elderly — many of whom depend on welfare or social security — along with people with disabilities and those living in remote rural areas, like the mountain towns of Las Marias and Maricao.